 Citizens and journalists come together to share knowledge and solve local issues.

-This initiative seeks to deepen the public's understanding and appreciation of the vital connections between democracy, the humanities, journalism, and an informed citizenry.
+This special WH initiative deepened the public's understanding and appreciation of the vital connections between democracy, the humanities, journalism, and an informed citizenry.

-In 2018, Beyond the Headlines responded to concerns about the public’s declining trust in the news media and the effects that loss of trust could have on civic participation and democracy.
-But public trust is not the only concern.
-Local news coverage in traditional media outlets is rapidly declining.
+Started in 2018, Beyond the Headlines responded to concerns about the public’s declining trust in the news media and the effects that loss of trust could have on civic participation and democracy.
+Public trust was not the only concern; local news coverage in traditional media outlets has been rapidly declining.
 That means less local information is available to help the public make important decisions.
 This trend, and related ones such as the rise of social media as news sources and intentional misrepresentation of information, raise serious questions about whether we as citizens can access the information we need to participate knowledgeably in civic life.

 A digital storytelling project celebrating the humanity in each of our stories.Learn More ➞

 Wisconsin’s emissary for poetry, creativity, and artistic expression across the state.Learn More ➞

 Radio shorts celebrating Wisconsin through the diverse perspectives of its people.Learn More ➞

 Odyssey Beyond Bars